-The Advisor, which serves as the investment advisor to both the funds of funds and the Underlying JH Funds, has delegated the day-to-day portfolio management of the funds of funds and many of the Underlying JH Funds to the Affiliated Subadvisors, affiliates of the Advisor.
-The Advisor monitors both the funds and the Underlying JH Funds.
-The Affiliated Subadvisors manage the assets of both the funds and many of the Underlying JH Funds (the "Affiliated Subadvised Funds").
+The Advisor, which serves as the investment advisor to both the funds of funds and the affiliated underlying funds, has delegated the day-to-day portfolio management of the funds of funds and many of the affiliated underlying funds to the Affiliated Subadvisors, affiliates of the Advisor.
+The Advisor monitors both the funds and the affiliated underlying funds.
+The Affiliated Subadvisors manage the assets of both the funds and many of the affiliated underlying funds (the "Affiliated Subadvised Funds").
 The Affiliated Subadvisors may allocate up to all of a funds of funds' assets to Affiliated Subadvised Funds and accordingly has an incentive to allocate more fund of funds assets to such Affiliated Subadvised Funds.
-The Advisor and the Affiliated Subadvisors monitor the impact of Rebalancings on the Underlying JH Funds and attempt to minimize any adverse effect of the Rebalancings on the underlying funds, consistent with pursuing the investment objective of the relevant Underlying JH Funds.
+The Advisor and the Affiliated Subadvisors monitor the impact of Rebalancings on the affiliated underlying funds and attempt to minimize any adverse effect of the Rebalancings on the underlying funds, consistent with pursuing the investment objective of the relevant affiliated underlying funds.
 Moreover, an Affiliated Subadvisor has a duty to allocate assets to an Affiliated Subadvised Fund only when such Subadvisor believes it is in the best interests of fund of funds shareholders.
 Minimizing any adverse effect of the Rebalancings on the underlying funds may impact the redemption schedule in connection with a Rebalancing.
 As part of its oversight of the funds and the subadvisors, the Advisor will monitor to ensure that allocations are conducted in accordance with these principles.
 This conflict of interest is also considered by the Independent Trustees when approving or replacing affiliated subadvisors and in periodically reviewing allocations to Affiliated Subadvised Funds.

 As discussed above, the funds of funds periodically reallocate their investments among underlying investments.
-In an effort to be fully invested at all times and also to avoid temporary periods of under-investment, an Underlying JH Fund may buy securities and other instruments in anticipation of or with knowledge of future purchases of Underlying JH Fund shares resulting from a reallocation of assets by the funds of funds to the Underlying JH Fund.
-Until such purchases of Underlying JH Fund shares by a fund of funds settle (normally between one and three days), the Underlying JH Fund may have investment exposure in excess of its net assets.
-Shareholders who transact with the Underlying JH Fund during the period beginning when the Underlying JH Fund first starts buying securities in anticipation of a purchase order from a fund until such purchase order settles may incur more loss or realize more gain than they otherwise might have in the absence of the excess investment exposure.
-The funds of funds may purchase and redeem shares of underlying funds each business day through the use of an algorithm that operates pursuant to standing instructions to allocate purchase and redeemption orders among underlying funds.
+In an effort to be fully invested at all times and also to avoid temporary periods of under-investment, an affiliated underlying fund may buy securities and other instruments in anticipation of or with knowledge of future purchases of affiliated underlying fund shares resulting from a reallocation of assets by the funds of funds to the affiliated underlying fund.
+Until such purchases of affiliated underlying fund shares by a fund of funds settle (normally between one and three days), the affiliated underlying fund may have investment exposure in excess of its net assets.
+Shareholders who transact with the affiliated underlying fund during the period beginning when the affiliated underlying fund first starts buying securities in anticipation of a purchase order from a fund until such purchase order settles may incur more loss or realize more gain than they otherwise might have in the absence of the excess investment exposure.
+The funds of funds may purchase and redeem shares of underlying funds each business day through the use of an algorithm that operates pursuant to standing instructions to allocate purchase and redemption orders among underlying funds.
 Each day, pursuant to the algorithm, a fund of funds will purchase or redeem shares of an underlying fund at the NAV for the underlying fund calculated that day.
 This algorithm is used solely for rebalancing a fund of funds' investments in an effort to maintain previously determined allocation percentages.